Ian2020/offlinebooks/README.md

 I just wanted a simple way to pull my data from the Xero® API and save it locally for backup.

-We save each item as JSON in its own file, named by its unique ID (where available) in a simple dir tree structure.
+We save each entity as JSON in its own file, named by its unique ID (where available) in a simple dir tree structure.
 This allows for easy processing with other tools and is also suitable for source control.
+If an entity has attachments those are saved next to the entity under a dir named `[entity ID]_attachments`

 Data is saved separately for each tenant (organisation) under their tenant id and under their human-readable tenant name as a symlink for convenience: